 The best way to prepare for the future is to understand the past: You have to know where you came from.
 And to direct future growth and change, you need a vision, and the right people and structures in place.

 When DiscoverOrg started out in 2007, it was a data company.
 But at some point a few years out, as our database and features continued to grow – we realized that it was a technology company, too.

-That’s a very hard change for a company to navigate.
+It’s a very hard change for a SaaS company to transition to cloud infrastructure.
 Many fail here.

 This technology transformation was instrumental in DiscoverOrg’s success today, and we’ve learned some unforgettable lessons moving forward.